 3 people favorited this theater

-Originally opened in 1941, this was the Roadshow house for some of the biggest 70mm films of the 1960’s.
+Originally opened July 10, 1941 with Joan Crawford in “A Woman’s Face”.
+This was the Roadshow house for some of the biggest 70mm films of the 1960’s.
 It boasted two Norelco 35/70 projectors.
-An exhibitor named Hunt took this single screen neighbor theater in the McCook Shopping Center and transformed it into the showplace of its time.
+An exhibitor named Hunt took this single screen neighbor theatre in the McCook Shopping Center and transformed it into the showplace of its time.
 He installed a wall to wall screen in front of the old mini stage, with a deep curved screen and a sweeping blue curtain that ran beyond the the exits on each side of the auditorium.
-From “Around the World in Eighty Days” to “Ryan’s Daughter”, this theater featured “Doctor Zhivago”, “Lawrence of Arabia”, “Gone With the Wind” plus many more.
+From “Around the World in Eighty Days” to “Ryan’s Daughter”, this theatre featured “Doctor Zhivago”, “Lawrence of Arabia”, “Gone With the Wind” plus many more.

 Just login to your account and subscribe to this theater